-"Our Embedded Division organizes an annual Embedded Summer School in Macedonia, where students from the Faculty of Electrical Engineering, Information Technology and related faculties have the opportunity to learn and apply their knowledge in practical projects.
+"Our Embedded Division organizes an annual Embedded Summer School in North Macedonia, where students from the Faculty of Electrical Engineering, Information Technology and related faculties have the opportunity to learn and apply their knowledge in practical projects.
 The summer school allows students to learn from our industry experts through lectures and ongoing hands-on projects.
 We also give students access to embedded hardware, which they can freely use for projects, tutorials or dissertations.
 Each year proves that the summer school provides practical experience, learning and fun for these students.
 We also offer employment opportunities for the best students – a truly fast way to start working on projects for our clients who are often leaders in the industry," emphasized Aleksandar.

 Krsteski also recounted the projects that the Embedded Division is currently working on, and also referred to the career development in the Embedded Division (from Junior to manager or onsite client work).

 "We have many ongoing projects for clients in industries such as in the: marine, automotive, consumer electronics, etc. We can say that recent developments in the industry are focused on device security, Cloud, and IoT, so most of our projects include some element of those trends.
 This enables younger colleagues to learn and thrive, working in a team that includes experienced and proven experts.
 They are responsible for mentoring younger colleagues, which results in advancing to higher positions in a short time."